Nithil3007/GraphRAG-Chatbot/README.md

 # GraphRAG-Chatbot
-This chatbot uses graph database as the datasource.
-The tools used in this project are instruction prompts and one-shot cypher queries.and
+This chatbot uses a graph database as the datasource.
+The tools used in this project are instruction prompts and one-shot cypher queries